Modelling intransitivity in pairwise comparisons with application to baseball data: Baseball Data

 \subsection{Data}

-Baseball was chosen to illustrate the methodology due to the high frequency of games, with data from American League Baseball obtained from \url{www.retrosheet.org}.
+Baseball was chosen to illustrate the methodology due to the high frequency of games, with accessible data for the American League Baseball obtained from \url{www.retrosheet.org}.
 The data are from the 2010-2018 seasons, with the 2010-2012 seasons involving 14 teams, and the 2013-2018 seasons involving 15 teams due to the Houston Astros moving from the National League to the American League.
-Baseball is a win-loss game, which suits both our ICBT model as well as competitor models such as the standard Bradley-Terry model.
-Several extensions have been made to the Bradley-Terry model to incorporate draws \citep{davidson1970extending, rao1967ties}, and could be incorporated into our ICBT model in a similar fashion, see Section~\ref{sec:Disc}, but here only win-loss situations are considered.
+We analyse each season's data separately here, and jointly over years in the supplementary material.

+The tournament structure is not as simple as the round robin tournament we considered in the simulation study.
 The American League is split into three divisions based on location: East, Central and West, with five teams in each (since 2013).
-Within the same division, pairs of teams play other approximately 20 times, and pairs of teams from different divisions play each other around 5-7 times, as well as any Playoffs and World Series matchups, totalling around 140-160 matches per team every season, depending on the season and the team.
-There is no systematic changing of teams from season to season, such as promotion or relegation, which allows for easier comparison of teams.
+Within the same division, pairs of teams play each other approximately 20 times, and pairs of teams from different divisions play each other around 5-7 times, as well as any Playoffs and World Series matchups, totalling around 140-160 matches per team every season, depending on the season and the team.
+Baseball is known to be a highly strategic game, with issues such as player selection, handedness of the of batters, strength and speed of players, and tactics such as ``small ball'' vs ``long ball'' all considered of great importance.
+So we anticipate that the level of intransitivity will be high.

+The vast majority (at least $99.5\%$) of all matches are played at the home of one of the two teams competing in the game, with the rest played at neutral venues.
+Playing at home is well known to have the potential to increase the probability of the home team winning the match across a range of sports \citep{dixon1997modelling}.
+Although prediction and model interpretation could be improved by incorporating this effect, we decided not to address home advantage here.
+Our reason was that none of the existing intransitivity models have such a feature, as they were developed for applications devoid of home advantage, such as e-sports, so a comparison of the different models would only be fair if we did not include this property.
+However, in Section~\ref{sec:Concl} we formulate the home advantage adaptation given its potential interest.

+If pairs of teams do not play equally home and away, then ignoring home advantage could lead to misinterpretation of the estimated ICBT model parameters, e.g., if team $i$ mostly played team $k$ with team $i$ at home, the home advantage would feed into $\theta_{ik}$.
+We do not believe this is problematic due to the near perfect balance of home to away matches per team, and the maximum home percentage within pairs of teams is 70\% for 2010-11 and only 57\% subsequently.